THE ANCIENT GREEK WORLD

 AKROTIRI – ANCIENT THIRA (SANTORINI)

 If there was ever a truly credible contender for the lost city of Atlantis, it is here at Ancient Akrotiri on the island of Santorini.
-Ancient Akrotiri was a sophisticated and wealthy city of three-story villas view view of Crete from their rooftop terraces.
+Ancient Akrotiri was a sophisticated and wealthy city of three-story villas with a view of Crete from their rooftop terraces.

 That was, until the mother of all earthquakes blew apart the island that was called Thera and left the magnificent caldera that makes Santorini sunsets so spectacular.